'shard' Dialect

 attr-dict `:` functional-type(operands, results)

-The result tensor on non-root devices is undefined.
+root device.
+The result on all other (non-root) devices is undefined.

 Example: